 By Jim DeLuccia

 CPAs who work in or perform audits for local government entities and nonprofit organizations share similar responsibilities and challenges.
 Due to this fact, PICPA members of the Not-for-Profit and the Local Government Accounting and Auditing committees elected to combine the programs that each discipline had presented separately into one conference: the Government & Not-for-Profit Conference, scheduled for July 22-23 in Hershey, Pa., with in-person and webcast options available.
-I recently chatted with the co-chairs of this new venture – Mike Lamb, CPA, principal at Wessel & Company, and Kathy Rue, CPA, director of finance of the YWCA Bucks County – on how certain topics overlap and what CPAs can expect to learn at the conference this summer.
+I recently chatted with the co-chairs of this new venture – Mike Lamb, CPA, principal at Wessel & Company, and Kathy Rue, CPA, director of finance of the YWCA Bucks County – on how certain topics overlap.

 Enterprise risk management (ERM) is not new, but the way it will be addressed for local government CPAs is new this year.
 Can you go over a few points on what attendees should expect to hear during that session?